mempodippy/vlany/README.md

 ### Serious bugs
 > 1. vlany [fails to install](https://github.com/mempodippy/vlany/issues/5) correctly on anything above CentOS 6.6.

-### Minor bugs
-> 1. execve commands are still undergoing changes.
-I know they don't work, but I'm considering using smaller, easier scripts instead of hard coding commands into vlany. (no longer considering, this is a wip)

 ## [In-depth README.txt](https://raw.githubusercontent.com/mempodippy/vlany/master/README) (very detailed but not maintained)</br>
 **NOTE:** vlany is in active development.
 Changes are constantly being made to this repository, so beware that vlany is very experimental.
 <!-- LAPTOPS CANNOT RUN, THEY ARE LAPTOPS -->